smart-data-models/dataModel.WaterDistributionManagementEPANET/Pipe/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startsAt:
-      description: 'The ID of the node where the pipe begins'
+      description: The ID of the node where the pipe begins
       format: uri
       type: string
       x-ngsi: